 ● Meditate – Meditation has been used for thousands of years to help people clear their minds and relax.
 It can be very useful for those looking to gain relief from chronic pain.
 Meditation can also help calm the body and mind so that you can get a good night’s sleep.
 Very important if you’re to feel your best.

 ● Relaxation techniques – While meditation is certainly one effective relaxation technique it’s not the only one.
 Deep breathing techniques can go a long way toward relieving emotional distress and helping you calm down.
-There are literally hundreds of deep breathing exercise videos freely available on the internet.
+There are literally hundreds of deep breathing exercise videos freely available on the et.
 As well as myriad websites where you can learn breathing techniques from recognized experts.

 ● Visualization techniques – Sometimes called ‘visual imagery and distraction’ this technique involves conjuring up pleasant, peaceful images either from your imagination or from memory and focusing on them.
 Sometimes there may be word associations involved as well.
 And other times the word association will be a separate relaxation technique.
 The goal is to steer the mind away from the pain and toward other, more productive and calming stimulus.

 ● Biofeedback – With biofeedback, the patient learns to gain precise control over their bodily functions including muscle tension, heart rate and more.
 As you become more adept at controlling the various aspects of your physiology you are able to essentially order a tense or painful area to relax simply by thinking about it.
 While considered somewhat controversial, there are nonetheless countless individuals who swear by the effectiveness of this technique.